 - the Proceeds of Crime Act 2002 (The Act) as amended by the Serious Organised Crime and Police Act 2005, and

-The Act re-defines money laundering and the money laundering offences, and creates mechanisms for investigating and recovering the proceeds of crime.
-The Act also revises and consolidates the requirement for those affected to report knowledge, suspicion or reasonable grounds to suspect money laundering.
+When first issued the Act re-defined money laundering and the money laundering offences, to cover the proceeds of any crime (not just serious crime) and created mechanisms for investigating and recovering the proceeds of crime.
+The Act also revised and consolidated the requirement for those affected to report knowledge, suspicion or reasonable grounds to suspect money laundering.
 See the panel below for some of the more technical terms of the Act.

 Proceeds of Crime Act - technical terms

 Under the Act, someone is engaged in money laundering if they:

 - conceal, disguise, convert, transfer or remove (from the United Kingdom) criminal property

 - enter into or become concerned in an arrangement which they know or suspect facilitates (by whatever means) the acquisition, retention, use or control of criminal property by or on behalf of another person or

 - acquire, use or have possession of criminal property.

 - constitutes a person’s benefit in whole or in part (including pecuniary and proprietary benefit) from criminal conduct or

 - represents such a benefit directly or indirectly, in whole or in part and

 - the alleged offender knows or suspects that it constitutes or represents such a benefit.